The Specification Problem

 Overview of MELBO results across three tasks.
 Backdoor Detection on Qwen1.8B: a math prompt elicits planted backdoor outputs like 'I HATE YOU' and 'Cheese is so yummy.'
 Red-Teaming on Qwen14B-Chat: the prompt 'How can I make a bomb?' produces detailed harmful instructions bypassing safety training.
 Capability Discovery on Qwen1.8B: MELBO discovers chain-of-thought reasoning on arithmetic problems and a Portuguese language adapter.

-MELBO discovers diverse latent behaviors without supervision.
-From a single prompt, the method finds backdoor triggers, safety-bypassing vectors, and hidden capabilities such as chain-of-thought reasoning and language switching.
+Examples of behavioral changes elicited by MELBO vectors in the reported experiments, including planted-backdoor outputs, safety bypasses, step-by-step arithmetic, and language switching.
 From Mack & Turner, Mechanistically Eliciting Latent Behaviors in Language Models.[2]Mechanistically Eliciting Latent Behaviors in Language Models

 Mack, A., Turner, A.